Les Wilson (soccer): Playing career

 Les Wilson was just 16 years old when he made his Pacific Coast League debut on 15 September 1963 for the Westminster Royals.
 He scored three goals in that 1963–64 rookie season and won the Ed Bayley Trophy as BC Soccer's most outstanding player in his first year in senior soccer.
 He was also selected to play for the Vancouver All-Stars in a 10 June exhibition match against touring Liverpool FC.

-Wilson was invited England to try out for Wolverhampton Wanderers.
+Wilson was invited to England to try out for Wolverhampton Wanderers.
 He made his Wolves first team debut in December 1965, in a Second Division away match against Middlesbrough.

 Wilson is one of very few professional footballers to have played in matches in nine different positions, as designated in that era by a player's jersey number, something he achieved while playing for Wolves.
 During his over ten years playing in England, which also included a brief stint at both Bristol City and Norwich City, Wilson played over 100 First Division matches.

 Coaching and administrative career

 Wilson became a Whitecaps coach immediately following retiring as a player, helping the club lift the 1979 NASL Soccer Bowl, and stayed on with the club as an administrative until the organisation folded in 1984.

 Wilson joined Canada Soccer as a national teams administrator.
-During his tenure, the senior national team reached their only World Cup finals, Mexico 1986.
+During his tenure, the senior national team reached their first World Cup finals, Mexico 1986.
 The side also reached the quarter-finals at the 1984 Summer Olympics and beat huge odds to win the 2000 CONCACAF Gold Cup championship with Wilson on staff.

 Wilson was named CONCACAF assistant secretary in 1999.
 The following year he became executive director of the British Columbia Soccer Association.